-In February 2015, we entered into the Sales Agreement with Cantor Fitzgerald & Co. under which we had the ability to issue and sell, from time to time, up to an aggregate offering price of \$50.0 million shares of our common stock under our program.
-During the three months ended December 31, 2018, we sold 2,765 shares of our common stock under the Sales Agreement, at a weighted-average price of \$9.60 per share and raised \$28 thousand of gross proceeds.
-Due to rounding, net proceeds, after deducting commissions and offering costs borne by us, were also approximately \$28 thousand.
-During the three months ended December 31, 2017, we sold 471,498 shares of our common stock under the Sales Agreement at a weighted-average price of \$9.69 per share and raised \$4.6 million of gross proceeds.
-Net proceeds, after deducting commissions and offering costs borne by us, were approximately \$4.5 million.
+In February 2015, we entered into an equity distribution agreement with Cantor Fitzgerald & Co. (the "Cantor Sales Agreement") under which we had the ability to issue and sell, from time to time, up to an aggregate offering price of \$50.0 million shares of our common stock in what is commonly referred to as an ATM program.
+During the three months ended December 31, 2018, we sold 2,765 shares of our common stock under the Cantor Sales Agreement, at a weighted-average price of \$9.60 per share and raised approximately \$28 thousand of gross and net proceeds.

+In February 2019, we terminated the Cantor Sales Agreement and entered into a new equity distribution agreement with Jefferies LLC (the "Jefferies Sales Agreement") under which we have the ability to issue and sell, from time to time, up to an aggregate offering price of \$50.0 million shares of our common stock.
+During the three months ended March 31, 2019, we sold 460,658 shares of our common stock under the Jefferies Sales Agreement, at a weighted-average price of \$9.24 per share and raised \$4.3 million of gross proceeds.
+Net proceeds, after deducting commissions and offering costs borne by us, were approximately \$4.2 million.
+As of March 31, 2019, we had a remaining capacity to sell up to \$45.7 million of our common stock under the Jefferies Sales Agreement.